-California’s age 65+ population is predicted to exceed 8.6 million by 2030, raising questions as to the state’s preparedness to support older adults to age with dignity, choice, and independence.
+California’s 65+ population is predicted to exceed 8.6 million by 2030, raising questions as to the state’s preparedness to support older adults to age with dignity, choice, and independence.

 The SCAN Foundation (TSF) is a vocal champion of policies and programs that advance the needs of older adults throughout the state.
-After successfully getting California’s governor to commit to developing a Master Plan for Aging, TSF wanted to ensure that those impacted—older adults and their care teams—had a voice in the design process.
+After successfully getting California’s governor to commit to developing a Master Plan for Aging, TSF wanted to ensure that those impacted—older adults and their care teams—had a voice in the policy design process.

 Throughout the process we generated communication tools that continue to be used by TSF and other organizations throughout the state to generate and sustain conversations that are centered around the experiences of older adults and people with disabilities.

 Through videos we were able to share on-the-ground stories from a range of older adults and people with disabilities.
 They covered three areas of insights: Physical Environment, Supportive Services, and Social and Emotional Well-being.
-All of the videos can be found here.

 We developed a final set of recommendations, which contained Master Plan for Aging principles, strategies, and a set of concepts broken out by policies, programs, and tools to improve the physical environment, supportive services, and social and emotional well-being of older adults and people with disabilities.
 These recommendations were submitted to Governor Newsom’s administration for consideration to be included in the California Master Plan for Aging.
 The full report can be downloaded here.

 This process isn’t typically how policies are developed, but this is exactly how policies should be made!”

 Reframed the conversation